SRINETHIR/Hardware-Design/README.md

 5.  **```MACROS```** - Macros are mostly purely digital logic.
 But when compared to macros, foundry IPs require some amount of intelligence to continue.<br>

 <h3>RISC V instruction set architecture (ISA)</h3>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Software applications are composed of small functions that are compiled and executed.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Software applications are composed of small functions that are compiled and executed.
 These functions are translated into hardware-specific instructions by a compiler, which is then converted into binary machine language using an assembler.
 The compiler's instructions serve as an intermediate layer between the C language and binary language.
 To implement these instructions and produce binary output, an RTL (Register Transfer Level) description language is used.
 The netlist, synthesized from the RTL, is then converted into hardware through physical design implementation.

 <h2>ASIC flow - Application-specific integrated circuits flow</h2>
 Major elements that are required to design ASIC are: